zack-bitcoin/amoveo-docs/blog_posts/private_oracles.md

 For example, if you want to bet on a football game, there needs to be some kind of oracle so that the blockchain can know who won the game.
 [You can learn about Amoveo's oracle design here](oracle.md)

+Deniable oracles is the idea of being able to make bets on any publicly available data, and no one can tell what you are betting on.
+Even if your counterparty wants to reveal what you had bet on, they cannot.
+Similarly, you cannot prove to anyone what it was that your contract had bet on.

 Why private oracles matter for smart contracts.
 ============